y-kuzminov/y-kuzminov.github.io/qa-manual/02-game-diamond-city/README.md

-# Mobile Idle Game Testing
+# Mobile Idle Game — Manual Testing

 A real test task: I tested an idle/tycoon mobile game and received a detailed review from the team lead.
 This folder shows the **corrected version** with the